xanderstevenson/community-content-pipeline/README.md

 Now, just download the MP3 from the 'mp3s' folder, compress it into a ZIP file, and attach it to your blog or article post on the Cisco Community!

-You can upload a .docx version of your article or blog as well.
-However, this will not trigger the automated workflow to create the MP3.

 **In order to attach your MP3 to the blog post or article, you will need to compress it into a ZIP file.**